aparzero30/E16.2-Spring-Boot-Activity/README.md

 E16.1 Spring Boot Activity - Rest API with JPA

-I added a backup file for my database named it 'school.sql'
+I added a backup file for my database named it 'studentDB.sql'

 Heres the process on how to restore database on postgres using a backup file